-₹148 crore as on March 31, 2023 (same level as previous fiscal).
+Stable/CARE A1+').
+The M.P.
+Birla Group has exhibited financial support to UCL in the form of subordinated unsecured loans/inter-corporate deposits which stood at ₹148 crore as on March 31, 2023 (same level as previous fiscal).
 In the past, the group had extended financial support to UCL to fund the capital expenditure for enhancement of the existing manufacturing capacities and working capital requirements of the company, as and when required.
 CARE Ratings expects this support to continue in the future as well.

-Well established track record in the cables business supported by technical collaborations: The company has an established track record of over five decades in the power cables business.
-UCL's cable division has a wide range of products including Low Voltage (LV), Medium Voltage (MV) and Extra High Voltage (EHV) power cables up to 500 kV grade and PVC and Rubber insulated power cables up to 11 kV grade.
+Well-established track record in the cables business supported by technical collaborations

+The company has an established track record of over five decades in the power cables business.
+UCL's cable division has a wide range of products, including low voltage (LV), medium voltage (MV) and extra high voltage (EHV) power cables up to 500 kV grade and PVC and rubber insulated power cables up to 11 kV grade.
 This enables the company to cater to a wide range of customer requirements.
 Furthermore, UCL has technological tie-up with FECL, Japan.
 The company has installed two Vertical Continuous Vulcanizing (VCV) line with the technology from FECL to meet the demand for EHV cables.
 UCL has also tied-up with Viscas Corporation, Japan (Power Cable Alliance of Furukawa & Fujikura) for sourcing new generation cable jointing accessories for 220 kV and above.

-Improved operational performance during FY23: On the back of healthy order book, UCL reported a healthy year-on-year growth of about 21% in its TOI (total operating income).
+Improved operational performance during FY23, however, moderation in Q1FY24

+On the back of healthy order book, UCL reported a healthy year-on-year growth of about 21% in its total operating income (TOI).
 The operations of the company are largely reliant on growth in the infrastructure spending and the same improved due to better economic conditions in the sector post the setback received from the pandemic.
 The demand remained healthy in FY23, especially in the high value and better margin EHV segment and is expected to continue to remain so.
+The company, however, reported moderation in the operational performance during Q1FY24, as it registered degrowth in its TOI by 6.69% on a y-o-y basis and 17.75% on a Q-o-Q basis.

 The PBILDT margin improved to 8.42% in FY23 (PY: 6.92%) with better product mix, increase in capacity utilisation and benefits derived from hedging of raw material risk.
-In Jan-2022, the company had set up a hedging desk to better manage raw material price volatility exposure.
+In January 2022, the company had set up a hedging desk to better manage raw material price volatility exposure.
+The PBILDT margins, however, moderated to 7.64% in Q1FY 24 as compared with 8.61% in Q1FY23 and 8.88% in Q4FY23.
+The moderation in financial performance in Q1FY24 is due to delay in the execution of some of major EHV (high margin) orders due to delay in clearance from the customers, and increase in sale of low-margin products.

-Adequate order book position providing medium-term revenue visibility: UCL had an outstanding order book of ₹1380 crore as on March 31, 2023, along with orders worth ₹157 crore in pipeline (where delivery dates are yet to be ascertained by the clients), and it has been declared the lowest bidder (L1) for orders valuing ₹721 Cr which provides medium-term revenue visibility.
+Adequate order book position providing medium-term revenue visibility

+UCL had an outstanding order book of ₹1,443 crore as on June 30, 2023, along with orders worth ₹121 crore in pipeline (where delivery dates are yet to be ascertained by the clients), which provides revenue visibility in the medium term.
 These orders are majorly for EHV and MV power cables from various private power companies, railways as well as state utilities.
 The company is a dominant player in the EHV segment and undertakes EPC (turnkey) contracts in this segment apart from supplying cables.